 Tane Danger and Brandon Boat have been collaborating for a number of years on a variety of projects both grand and small.

-Tane S. Danger has performed, taught, and directed unscripted theater since 2003.
-Following college, Tane maintained parallel lives; one foot in the improv and the other in nonprofit or government work.
+Tane S. Danger has performed, taught, and directed improv theater since 2003.
 In 2011, he developed a show (alongside Brandon Boat) that brought his two passions together.
-The result is The Theater of Public Policy (www.t2p2.net), which brings serious issues and debates to life through improv comedy.
+The result is The Theater of Public Policy (www.t2p2.net).

 After graduating from Gustavus Adolphus College in 2008, Brandon Boat hopped on a jet to South Korea where he taught ELL at a middle school in Busan.
 Upon returning to America in 2009, he joined AmeriCorps and served with CommonBond Communities.
 There he assisted residents of affordable housing by providing social services and responsive youth programming.

 When his service term finished, he co-developed The Theater of Public of Policy with Tane Danger with whom he later formed Danger Boat Productions LLC.
 In that time since, he was awarded an Artist Residency at the Minneapolis Institute of Arts and continues to work on fun projects with organizations around the state.

 In his spare time he enjoys home brewing and traveling to exotic locales.